jpfulton/blog/content/blog/2023-07-21-azure-personal-network-replace-vpn/index.md

 [ 1] 22/tcp                     ALLOW IN    Anywhere
 [ 2] 1194/udp                   ALLOW IN    Anywhere
 ```

+Instruct the firewall to allow routed traffic from the tunnel
+network device to the main NIC with the following commands.

 ```bash {outputLines: 3-9}
 sudo ufw route allow in on tun0 out on eth0